mgoellnitz/lunette/README.md

 * collecting tasks and materials for offline use in student's view
 * easier handling of new exercises with automated parameter selection in teacher's view
-* collecting submissions for tasks for offline use in teacher's view

 The scripts are mainly used with GNU/Linux but are also partially tested with MacOS and also Windows Systems with a `Windows Subsystem for Linux` and a Debian